Jayger1113/AgeEstimation_Tensorflow_Android/README.md

 classifier.py organize the image set into folder = AgeClassifier

 # retrain our model to learn from images
-1. our dataset below AgeClassifier
+1. our dataset below AgeClassifier (remove less than 20 image folder, this might cause issue)

 2. retrain model by using retrain.py